 Teachers are enabled to use items students have posted in classroom feeds and add them directly as a piece of Evidence in Edsby’s Evidence of Learning system.
 To do this, click the drop-down arrow next to the post the student has made and click Add to Evidence from the options that appear.

-This opens the New Evidence form with the student’s post automatically filling the Conversational Evidence field.
+This opens the New Evidence form with the student’s post automatically filling in the Student Voice field.

 The All Evidence tab of the evidence system enables a teacher to view all evidence they have collected for students in their class as well as evidence their students have submitted themselves through their Learning Story with the newest evidence created visible at the top of the feed.
 Teachers can add additional evidence by clicking the New Evidence button in the top left.

-Move the mouse over a post to reveal the Like, Reply. and Edit options.
+Move the mouse over a post to reveal the Like, and Reply options and click the drop-down arrow to view edit, share/unshare, or delete options.

-When hovering over an item, Edit will open the Evidence form for editing.
-Here you can review student-submitted evidence, make any changes, and share the evidence with the student and their parents.
+Edit will open the Evidence form for editing.
+Here, teachers can review student-submitted evidence, make any changes, and share the evidence with the student and their parents.

 Printing QR Codes